KiranKumarAlugonda/mean-seed/README.md

 ### Versioning
 The manual setup tasks (such as copying and updating `configs` or running `npm install`) need to be periodically updated.
 To ensure each server is up to date, grunt will not run unless the versions match accordingly.
-- If you change `package.json` or a `configs` file, increment the `versions` key accordingly in `app/configs/config.json` and `configs/config.json`, and also update the `curVersions` object in `Gruntfile.js` to match.
+- If you change `package.json` or a `configs` file, increment the `versions` key accordingly in `app/configs/config.json` and also update the `curVersions` object in `Gruntfile.js` to match.
 This will then prevent grunt from running until the local environment is brought up to date by re-syncing config.json or running npm install.
 - After pulling code: Follow the console instructions upon running `grunt` if it says your files are out of date.